-11. Do the whole grain flexibilities included in this memo impact the nutrient standards included in the interim final rule for Smart Snacks in School?

-The Smart Snacks in School interim final rule at 7 CFR Part 210.11(c)(3)(i) provides for an exemption from the Smart Snacks nutrient requirements only for entrees served in the NSLP and the SBP the day of and the day after service in the reimbursable school meal.
-All other grain products sold to students on the school campus during the school day shall comply with the whole grain rich standards specified in §210.11(c)(2)(ii).

-12. What is USDA doing to support schools in obtaining compliant whole grain and whole grain-rich food options?
+- 11. Do the whole grain flexibilities included in this memo impact the nutrient standards included in the interim final rule for Smart Snacks in School?
+The Smart Snacks in School interim final rule at 7 CFR Part 210.11(c)(3)(i) provides for an exemption from the Smart Snacks nutrient requirements only for entrees served in the National School Lunch Program and the School Breakfast Program the day of and the day after service in the reimbursable school meal.
+All other grain products sold to students on the school campus during the school day shall comply with the whole grain rich standards specified in §210.11(c)(2)(ii). - 12.
+What is the U.S. Department of Agriculture (USDA) doing to support schools in obtaining compliant whole grain and whole grain-rich food options?